 When this introduction was written (late 2018) this was very much a personal blog documenting my weight loss and chronicling my discovery of triathlon.
 Since then, my world has changed completely!
 Sport, Weight Loss Coaching and Fitness are now my profession and this site as grown from a personal blog to being my ‘shop front’.
 But I have decided to keep this page as it was written at the time because, even though I didn’t know when I wrote it, it has enabled a complete change of life.
 The people I coach today and the ethos that is central to my coaching, stems from what I learnt first hand and that is the value in my business.
 Therefore it seemed completely authentic to retain this page – so you can get to know the real me.
 So as you read on remember the context of when this was written!UPDATE MAY 2020

 - – This is not going to be a sanctimonious holier than thou site – it’s just chronicling my foray into triathlon which perhaps some people will find interesting.
 Maybe you are doing something similar?
 Tell me…

-- – If you are easily offended, believe in political correctness, or are a bit of a bleedin heart, you are welcome to stay but frankly you are in the wrong place!
+- – If you are easily offended, believe in political correctness, or are imaging that I will put things into cute socially acceptable packages, you are welcome to stay but frankly you are in the wrong place!

 - – Occasionally I will go off topic, but this blog is about swim / bike / run and all that goes with a triathlon lifestyle.
 It chronicles my quest to become a Triathlete.
-If that sort of thing interests you then hopefully we will be similar and perhaps we will get to know each other a little.
+(EDIT : now includes the products and services that I sell professionally.
+And also discusses much more about my approach to training clients).